kairos-io/provider-kubeadm/README.md

   reboot: true

 cluster:
-  cluster_token: "your-cluster-token-here"  # Get from: kubeadm token create
+  cluster_token: "your-cluster-token-here"  # Use the same string as your master node
   control_plane_host: 192.168.122.71  # ← SAME IP AS YOUR MASTER NODE
   role: worker